 - Adhere to the Code of Ethics for the Certified Registered Nurse Anesthetist. - 2.
 Interact on a professional level with integrity. - 3.
-Apply ethically sound decision-making processes. - 4.
-Function within legal and regulatory requirements. - 5.
-Accept responsibility and accountability for his or her practice. - 6.
-Provide anesthesia services to patients in a cost-effective manner. - Demonstrate knowledge of wellness and chemical dependency in the anesthesia profession through completion of content in wellness and chemical dependency. - 8.
-Inform the public of the role and practice of the CRNA. - Evaluate how public policy-making strategies impact the financing and delivery of healthcare. - Advocate for health policy change to improve patient care. - Advocate for health policy change to advance the specialty of nurse anesthesia. - 12.
+Apply ethically sound decision-making processes. - Function within legal and regulatory requirements.

+- Accept responsibility and accountability for his or her practice. - Demonstrate knowledge of wellness and chemical dependency in the anesthesia profession through completion of content in wellness and chemical dependency. - Inform the public of the role and practice of the CRNA. - Evaluate how public policy-making strategies impact the financing and delivery of healthcare. - 10.
+Advocate for health policy change to improve patient care. - 11.
+Advocate for health policy change to advance the specialty of nurse anesthesia. - 12.
 Analyze strategies to improve patient outcomes and quality of care. - 13.
 Analyze health outcomes in a variety of populations. - 14.
 Analyze health outcomes in a variety of clinical settings. - 15.
-Analyze health outcomes in a variety of systems - 16.
-Disseminate research evidence. - Use information systems/technology to support and improve patient care. - Use information systems/technology to support and improve healthcare systems. - Analyze business practices encountered in nurse anesthesia delivery settings
+Analyze health outcomes in a variety of systems. - Disseminate research evidence.
+16. - 17.
+Use information systems/technology to support and improve patient - 18.
+Use information systems/technology to support and improve healthcare - 19.
+Analyze business practices encountered in nurse anesthesia delivery settings.